 where,

-Tagg,i corresponds to prs-durationOfTwoPRS-BWA-ProcessingSymbolsT or prs-durationOfThreePRS-BWA-ProcessingSymbolsT in TS 37.355 [34],

 Tavailable_PRS_agg,i= LCMTPRS_agg,i,MGRPi, the least common multiple between TPRS_agg,i and MGRPi.
 MGRPi is the repetition periodicity of the measurement gap applicable for measurement in the effective PRS frequency layer i.

 TPRS_agg,i is the periodicity of DL PRS resources meeting the bandwidth aggregation conditions with muting on effective positioning frequency layer i.
 If more than one PRS periodicities are configured in effective positioning frequency layer i, the least common multiple of PRS periodicities Tper_aggPRS with muting among all DL PRS resource sets in the effective positioning frequency layer is used to derive TPRS_agg,i, where,